benfaerber/one-monokai-firefox-devtools/README.md

 ## How to install:

-1. Enter `about:config` in the Firefox address bar and click allow.
+1. Enter `about:config` in the Firefox address bar and click `Accept the risk and continue` after reading the warning.

 2. To enable `userChrome.css` custom stylesheets enter this command in the search bar:
 `toolkit.legacyUserProfileCustomizations.stylesheets`, then double click the property to toggle it to true.
 You can now close this window.